duzymaju/scout-units-list/readme.txt

 = Future plans =

 1. Finish default shortcode templates, add default CSSes.
-2. Add possibility to define which unit types are needed by a shortcode.
-3. Add a shortcode which implements a map with selected units marked on it.
+2. Add a shortcode which implements a map with selected units marked on it.
-4. Configurable types/subtypes lists and dependencies.
+3. Configurable types/subtypes lists and dependencies.
-5. Sorting/searching on units/positions lists in admin panel.
+4. Sorting/searching on units/positions lists in admin panel.

 == Installation ==